scrossuk/locic/docs/References.rst

 		}

 		{
+			// Valid.
-			// Invalid - can't convert rvalue to non-const
+			// Binds value to non-const reference.
-			// lvalue reference.
-			int& reference = 1;
+			// Note the difference to C++, which only allows binding to const references. int& reference = 1;

+			// ...which is basically equivalent to this. int __unnamed_value = 1;
+			int& reference = __unamed_value;
 		}

 		{
-			// Valid - uses a special cast from rvalue to const
-			// reference...
+			// Valid (same as above).
 			const int& reference = 5;

 			// ...which is basically equivalent to this.